AbhijnanVegi/numberDB/docs/Report_Phase2.md

 ### Sorting Phase:

-During the sorting phase, we go through the blocks of the table to be sorted.
-We fetch the next `Nb - 1` blocks (or fewer if there are fewer remaining) into a memory buffer.
-We also simultaneously write the sorted data back, one block at a time, using a block-sized buffer to aid this process.
+During the sorting phase, we go through the blocks of the table to be sorted., sort them in memory and write back the sorted data into the same blocks, effectively achieving in-place sorting.

-After loading the blocks into our buffer, we sort them.
-To support sorting on multiple columns with different sorting criteria, we use a custom lambda comparator function.
-This function takes column indices and multipliers (1 for ascending order, -1 for descending) and produces the comparison results needed for sorting using std::sort.

-The sorted data is written back into the same blocks, effectively achieving in-place sorting.
-We write back the data block by block in a sequential manner to improve efficiency, avoiding frequent file open, close, and append operations.

 At the end of this phase, we have multiple sorted runs, with the number of runs being `ceil(B / (Nb - 1))`, where B is the total block count.

 ### Merging Phase: